Robbins v. Lower Merion School District: Covert surveillance capability

 The school loaded each student's computer with LANrev's remote activation and tracking software.
 This included the now-discontinued "TheftTrack".
 While TheftTrack was not enabled by default on the software, the program allowed the school district to elect to activate it, and to enable whichever of TheftTrack's surveillance options the school desired.

 The school elected to enable TheftTrack to allow school district employees to secretly and remotely activate the standard webcam featured in all Apple laptops since 2006.
 That allowed school officials to secretly take photographs through the webcam, of whatever was in front of it and in its line of sight, and send the photographs to the school's server.
 The system took and sent a new photograph every 15 minutes when the laptop was on, and TheftTrack was activated, though school employees could adjust the timeframe to as low as one-minute intervals.
 LANrev disabled the webcams for all other uses (e.g., students were unable to use Photo Booth or video chat), so most students mistakenly believed that their webcams did not work at all.

 In addition, TheftTrack allowed school officials to take screenshots, and send them to the school's server.
 Furthermore, a locating device would record the laptop's Internet (IP) address, enabling district technicians to discover which city the laptop was located in and its Internet service provider, though a subpoena to the provider would be required to pinpoint the exact location.
 In addition, LANrev allowed school officials to take snapshots of instant messages, web browsing, music playlists, and written compositions.

 After sending the image to the school's server, the laptop was programmed to erase the "sent" file created on the laptop.
 That way, there would not be any trace by which students might realize that they were being watched and photographed.
 The forwarded photos, screenshots, and IP addresses were stored on the school's server, until they were purged by a school employee.
 It is not clear who in the schools had access to the photos and other images.
 Further, LANrev could be programmed to capture webcam pictures and screen captures automatically, and store them on the laptop's hard disk for later retrieval in areas of the computer's storage that were not accessible by the student, and which could be deleted remotely.

-Fred Cate, Director of the Center for Applied Cybersecurity Research at Indiana University, said: "This is the classic definition of spyware.
+Fred Cate, Director of the Center for Applied Cybersecurity Research at Indiana University, said, "This is the classic definition of spyware.
 It's as bad as you can imagine."
-Eileen Lake of Wynnewood, whose three children attend district schools, said: "If there's a concern that laptops are misplaced or stolen, they should install a chip to locate them instead.
+Eileen Lake of Wynnewood, whose three children attended district schools, said, "If there's a concern that laptops are misplaced or stolen, they should install a chip to locate them instead.
 There shouldn't be a reason to use webcams for that purpose."
 Marc Rotenberg, Georgetown University Law School information privacy professor and President and executive director of the Electronic Privacy Information Center (EPIC), said: "There are less intrusive ways to track stolen laptops, no question about it."